-Why I gave extra N10billion to National Assembly — Kemi Adeosun — Nigeria Today
+Why I Gave Extra N10billion To National Assembly — Kemi Adeosun — Nigeria Today

+The Minister of Finance, Kemi Adeosun, has reacted to a PREMIUM TIMES report detailing how her ministry illegally approved N10 billion for the National Assembly.
+The report, published on Friday, indicated that Mrs Adeosun released the billions to the lawmakers despite the N125billion appropriated for the federal legislature in the 2017 fiscal year for recurrent […]

-The post Why I gave extra N10billion to National Assembly — Kemi Adeosun appeared first on Premium Times Nigeria.
+The post Why I Gave Extra N10billion To National Assembly — Kemi Adeosun appeared first on Timeofgist.

 Do you have something awesome to share with the world?
 Click here to share